opennlp/DeepPhrase/README.md

 4. Copy the models to the models folder in the repository
 5. Add your API keys (for Twitter, Reddit and/or News API) in the file keys.py under the config package.

+## Roadmap

+  * Add support for more neural representation models - BERT, ELMo, Doc2Vec, Flair and CoVe
+  * Support more database backends like MySQL, CouchDB, Apache Cassandra
+  * Add support for indexing the data into a ElasticSearch cluster
+  * Model the concept-drift explictly using a GAN or AutoEncoder

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.